Ryan Jeffers Player Props: Twins vs. White Sox

-On Saturday, Ryan Jeffers (.242 batting average in his past 10 games, with two home runs, three walks and four RBI) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:15 PM ET.
+The Minnesota Twins and Ryan Jeffers, who went 1-for-4 with a home run and an RBI last time in action, battle Lucas Giolito and the Chicago White Sox at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the White Sox.
+In his previous game, he hit a home run while going 1-for-4 against the White Sox.

 Ryan Jeffers Game Info & Props vs. the White Sox